Disley Parish Council sets an annual precept, as part of the Council Tax, to help fund the many local services which it provides.

-The Parish Council believe that this represents excellent value for money, taking into account the services it provides, such as:
+The Parish Council believe that this still represents excellent value for money considering the services it provides, such as:

 - Disley Community Centre.

 - Parks and play areas.

 - Three allotment sites.

 - Village Ranger service.

 - Community Grants.

 - The Council’s website, the Disley News and eBulletins.

 - Village events such as the Christmas Extravaganza.

 - Electric vehicle chargepoints.